smattingly/database-tutorial/part5.md

 WriteResult({ "nInserted" : 1 })
 ```

 This creates a collection named `visits` and a document in that collection.
-The `student_id` field is a **reference** that indicates this visit is for the `students` document with `_id: 'ggatehouse'`.
-In other words, your old friend Gary.
+The `student_id` field is a **reference** that indicates this visit is for the `students` document with `_id: 1`.
+In other words, your old friend Gary Gatehouse.

 Unlike MySQL, MongoDB strictly follows [ISO 6801 format]( https://www.iso.org/iso-8601-date-and-time-format.html ) by using a capital `T` to separate date and time.
 Here, the quoted values end with `-04` to indicate [Eastern Daylight Time]( https://www.timeanddate.com/time/zones/edt ).
 The quoted value is passed to a helper function called `ISODate()`, which handles date/time values in ISO 8601 format.